DaCameraGirl/MiniMe/Valkyrie-Guidelines/container_orchestration_rubric.md

 Strict Prompt Rubric:
-[+10] Response compares operational complexity for logging/monitoring between K8s and Nomad [+10] Analyzes networking approaches across clouds including latency/security tradeoffs [+8] Details compliance enforcement mechanisms in both systems [+8] Provides 2+ real outage examples with root causes [+5] Discusses team skill requirements for each platform [-10] Claims either system is "perfect" for all use cases [-5] Omits discussion of stateful service challenges
-[-3] Recommends without considering compliance needs
+[+10] The response must compare operational complexity for logging/monitoring between Kubernetes and Nomad [+10] The response must analyze multi-cloud networking approaches including latency/security tradeoffs [+8] The response must detail compliance enforcement mechanisms in both systems [+8] The response must provide 2+ real outage examples with root causes [+5] The response must discuss team skill requirements for each platform [-10] The response claims either system is "perfect" for all use cases [-5] The response omits discussion of stateful service challenges [-3] The response recommends an approach without considering compliance needs

 Example [+10]:
 "Kubernetes requires service meshes for advanced networking which adds complexity, while Nomad's simpler architecture needs less instrumentation but offers fewer built-in controls"